The Gang Carries a Corpse Up a Mountain: Plot

 During a talk, Charlie, Frank, and Dennis reveal that they paid Mac's mom to say he was Dutch (Note: As depicted in "The Gang Goes to Ireland".) because they expected him to annoy them during the journey.
 The lie, coupled with the guys mocking his tattoos, cause Mac to furiously leave the group.
 After traveling more, Charlie reveals that his father died after finding fluid in his lungs when he took him to the hospital after Dee scared him, making them realize that Shelley died from COVID-19.
 As it is revealed that Dennis and Frank are both unvaccinated, they conclude that they passed it on to Shelley, resulting in his death.
 Dennis decides to leave too and Charlie makes amends with Frank.
 However, when he drinks from Frank's canteen, he actually drinks urine and he decides to leave Frank and go to the top all by himself.

 Dee, Mac, Dennis, and Frank meet at a pub where they complain about Ireland by speaking very loudly.
 The Waitress (Mary Elizabeth Ellis), still affected by the bog, is revealed to be there too and chastises them for speaking too loudly.
 They defend their volume, with Frank affirming that as Americans, they stand behind each other for anything.
 Meanwhile, Charlie is struggling to carry the corpse just as it starts to rain.
 He gives up and breaks down in tears, lamenting how his father was absent in his life and chastising him.
-Just then, the Gang arrives on a Ford pick-up.
+Just then, the Gang arrives in an F-150 Raptor pick-up.
 They help him throw the corpse from the top of the hill, although the corpse hits the rocks instead of the sea, with Mac noting that kids will eventually find the body, like in the movie Stand by Me.
 Instead of feeling bad, Charlie calls Shelley a "deadbeat," and the Gang leaves for America.